bgonzalezbustamante/chilean-ministers/README.md

 Required R libraries are: "DataExplorer" and "ggplot2".

-We recommend that users run exploratory data analysis code from the root directory using the R project "chilean-ministers.Rproj".
+We recommend that users run exploratory data analysis code from the root directory using the R project "**chilean-ministers.Rproj**".

 ### Replication Instructions